jonathanbtfreire/finops-toolkit/src/open-data/README.md

 <br>

 The [ResourceTypes.csv](./ResourceTypes.csv) file contains data from the Azure portal.
-The Build-OpenData script generates the flie without any additional work.
+The Build-OpenData script generates the fie without any additional work.

 If you find a resource type is missing, add it to [ResourceTypes.Overrides.csv](./ResourceTypes.Overrides.json).
 The override file supports overriding names and icons.